the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 // 31
 ~~~~~~~

-It's also possible to declare/define a new variable based on other variables (e.g. `age`) or values (e.g. `1`).
-While the old variable and its value stay intact, the new variable's value gets defined:
+It's also possible to declare/initialize a new variable based on other variables (e.g. `age`) or values (e.g. `1`).
+While the old variable and its value stay intact, the new variable's value gets created:

 {title="index.js",lang="javascript"}
 ~~~~~~~